cysouw/diathesis/text/c08_infinitive.md

    Ich lasse meinen Vater sich über den Stau ärgern.
 :::

-However, double accusatives as produced by this diathesis [@next a] can be resolved by optionally changing the new accusative to a *von* prepositional phrase [@next b], or even dropping it altogether, inducing a passive reading with unknown agent [@next c].
+However, double accusatives as produced by this diathesis [@next a] can be resolved by optionally changing the new accusative to a *von* prepositional phrase [@next b], or even dropping it altogether, inducing an embedded anticausative reading with unknown agent [@next c].
+Note that this is only possible with the causative reading and not with the permissive reading of the *lassen + Infinitiv* diathesis.

 [ –NA ] A wäscht B
 [ NAA ] Sie lässt A B waschen